 Watch.
 Play.
 Stream.
 Repeat.

-Loco, one of India's most popular interactive gaming platforms launched its mobile platform in 2018.
+Loco, one of India's most popular interactive gaming platforms, launched its mobile platform a few years ago.
 With an easy-to-follow approach that offered attractive incentives, Loco spread like wildfire with users.
 The vision for the app further expanded when it was acquired by Pocket Aces, who hoped to transform it into a full-blown entertainment platform.

 The game operated on a simple principle: you play, you earn.
 Majority of its users came from tier two cities, towns, and rural areas due to increasing smartphone and internet penetration.
 But the original app had been 'Designed by Dev’, was limited to three-screens, and wasn't positioned to fully support the diversification they intended to achieve.

 To evolve Loco into an entertainment platform that catered to a wide array of needs and users, the team needed to redesign the in-app experience from scratch, and make it more delightful for the next million users to come.